solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 ### Challenge

-Now that you've got the hang of state compression, it's time to add a new feature to the Compressed Notes program.
+Now that you’ve got the hang of state compression, it’s time to add a new feature to the Compressed Notes program.
 Your task is to implement an instruction that allows users to delete an existing note.
 Keep in mind that you can’t physically remove a leaf from the Merkle tree, so you’ll need to come up